LunarG/VulkanSamples/API-Samples/Tutorial/markdown/06-init_depth_buffer.md

 Depth buffers are optional, but you will need a depth buffer to render a 3D cube in the final sample.
-And you need only one for rendering each frame, even if the swap chain has more than one image.
+And you need only one for rendering each frame, even if the swapchain has more than one image.
 This is because you can reuse the same depth buffer while using each image in the swapchain.